ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example:

- * A bank back-end system might refuse to transact with another system that is not known to be in a good state.
+ * A bank backend system might refuse to transact with another system that is not known to be in a good state.

  * A healthcare system might refuse to transmit electronic healthcare